-Subject: Practical Paper - III (Moot Court, Pre-trial Preparations and Participation in Trial Proceedings)
+Subject: Practical Paper III (Moot Court, Pre-trial Preparations and Participation in Trial Proceedings)

-Designation of Course B.A.LL.
+Designation of Course B.B.A.LL.
 B. Sem IX Teaching Scheme: Examination Scheme: Marks Credits Allotted Core Course (Theory): - 6 Hours/ Week Internal Examination 100 06 Total 100 06

-Course • To considion young low students the set the second state 11 • To sensitise young law students about the crucial role played by moot Objectives courts in the shaping and making of good lawyers To introduce students to the fundamentals of moot courts, pre-trial preparations and indirect participation in courtroom proceedings To enable them to understand the fundamentals of the art of lawyering and trial advocacy To facilitate informed and meticulously organised moot court competitions wherein students can harness their intra and interpersonal skills To make students understand the practical implications of law and real courtroom scenarios and to make them prepare for their destined journey into the profession of legal practice Course • Students will be exposed to the ground realities of how moot courts Outcomes shape future lawyers by inculcating the art of talking, convincing, negotiation, mediation and arbitration • It will draw attention to the very functioning of real courtrooms, its practices and to prepare students for the future challenges in the gladiator model of teaching and learning process with social justice acumen • They will understand the pros and cons of arguments, legal drafting and legal research They will develop a high level of understanding in the matters pertaining to mock trials, trial advocacy and mooting debates They will be exposed to the emerging trends in the domain of moot They will be exposed to the energing dentas in the domain of hisor courts and legal research and how the courtroom actually functions Their skills will be honed and moulded so as to promote the best practices in legal profession
+Course To sensitise young law students about the crucial role played by moot Objectives courts in the shaping and making of good lawyers To introduce students to the fundamentals of moot courts, pre-trapreparations and indirect participation in courtroom proceedings To enable them to understand the fundamentals of the art lawyering and trial advocacy To facilitate informed and meticulously organised moot co competitions wherein students can harness their intra a interpersonal skills To make students understand the practical implications of law a real courtroom scenarios and to make them prepare for their destired.
+Course journey into the profession of legal practice Outcomes • Students will be exposed to the ground realities of how moot courts shape future lawyers by inculcating the art of talking, convincing, negotiation, mediation and arbitration It will draw attention to the very functioning of real courtrooms, it practices and to prepare students for the future challenges in the gladiator model of teaching and learning process with social justic acumen They will understand the pros and cons of arguments, legal drafting and legal research • They will develop a high level of understanding in the matters pertaining to mock trials, trial advocacy and mooting debates They will be exposed to the emerging trends in the domain of moot courts and legal research and how the courtroom actually functions Their skills will be honed and moulded so as to promote the best practices in legal profession

-Unit I: Moot Court (30 Marks) (25 Hrs)
+Unit I: Moot Court (30 Marks)

-a) 3 Moot Courts (10 marks each)
+- a) 3 Moot Courts (10 marks each)

 - On Assigned Problems

 - Written Submissions (5 marks)

 - Oral Advocacy (5 marks)

-Unit II: Observance of Trials (30 marks) (25 Hrs)
+Unit II: Observance of Trials (30 marks)

-a) Two Cases - One Civil and One Criminal (15 marks each)
+- a) Two Cases One Civil and One Criminal (15 marks each) - Students will maintain a record and enter the various observations made during their attendance on different days in the court assignment

-- One Civil and One Criminal (15 marks each) ases - - Students will maintain a record and enter the various observations made \ during their attendance on different days in the court assignment
+Unit III: Interviewing Techniques and Pre-trial Preparations (30 marks)

-Unit III: Interviewing Techniques and Pre-trial (25 Hrs) Preparations (30 marks) a) Two Interviewing Sessions between a Lawyer and his/her Client (15 marks each) - At a Lawyer's Chamber or a Legal Aid Centre - Students will observe and record interviewing sessions b etween a lawyer and a client and prepare a report - They will also maintain a record of the preparation of do ocuments and brief by the advocate and the procedure for filing a petition Unit IV: Viva Voce (10 marks) (15 Hrs) a) Viva on all the three units above
+- (25 Hrs) - a) Two Interviewing Sessions between a Lawyer and his/her Client (15 marks each) - At a Lawyer's Chamber or a Legal Aid Centre - Students will observe and record interviewing sessions between a lawyer and a client and prepare a report - They will also maintain a record of the preparation of documents and brief by the advocate and the procedure for filing a petition a) Viva on all the three units above